xahmol/GeoUTools/README.md

 - **GeoUMount**: Disk mounting tool
 - **GeoUTime**: NTP time synching tool
-- **GeoUTimeCfg**: Utility to set configuration options for GeoUTime
+- **GeoUConfig**: Utility to set configuration options for GeoUTime

 Double click on the desired icon of the three to start the corresponding utility.

-Note that on first use, both GeoUTime and GeoUTimeCfg create a configuration file on the disk if no one is yet present.
+Note that on first use, both GeoUTime and GeoUConfig create a configuration file on the disk if no one is yet present.
 After this, the contents of the disk look like this:

 ![Configuration file added on disk](https://raw.githubusercontent.com/xahmol/GeoUTools/main/screenshots/geoutools%20-%20contents%20data.png)